Learning More About Drywall Repair

 The leaking water weakens the hold of the drywall.
 It causes the wall to bulge and eventually breaks.
 If you notice water marks or if the wall is bulging, it is best to inspect and repair the waterline.
 Then replace or patch up the damaged drywall.

-• Popping Nails
+• Popping Nails for drywall repair

 If nails were not securely set during installation, a nail may pop through the drywall after some time.
 Don’t immediately use a hammer to put the nail back in place to avoid further damage to the wall.
 Find the stud first before hammering the nail back.